Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 DSMs for previous years can be calculated by photogrammetry from historical aerial images6.
 The production of large-scale DSMs by photogrammetry from aerial images is complex because it is subject to distortion.
 But recent advancements have demonstrated that DSM with an accuracy of 0.3 m to 0.5 m ± 3.9 m (RMSE) could be achieved in Switzerland6.

-This method has the advantage over imagery of capturing all changes occurring over the year range separating the DEM/DSMs.
+This method has the advantage over imagery of capturing all elevation changes occurring over the year range separating the DEM/DSMs.
 However, it is limited by the vertical resolution, which makes it impossible to detect ground movement at shallow depths.
 The use of this method as a complement to the image-based method presented here would improve the inventory of areas degraded by human activities.

 7. Conclusion¶